ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Hashes.md

 ### Extracting Keys and Values from a Hash variable

-The list of all the keys from a hash is provided by the 'keys' function, in the syntax: keys %hashname The list of all the values from a hash is provided by the 'values' function, in the syntax: values %hashname Both the 'keys' and 'values' function return an array variable.
+The list of all the keys from a hash is provided by the `keys` function, in the syntax: `keys %hashname` The list of all the values from a hash is provided by the `values` function, in the syntax: `values %hashname` Both the `keys` and `values` function return an array variable.

 For example: